This post was featured on Parent Co., a digital publication for people who are as curious about the world as they are committed to raising great kids.

 How Nature Helps Reduce Stress

-A growing number of studies from around the world show that spending time in nature can improve mental health.
+A growing number of studies from around the world show the importance of nature in our life such as improving mental health.
 Examples include recreation activities in the wilderness, community gardens, views of nature and/or gardens at hospitals, and contact with animals.
 Why is this the case?

 - Humans have a nature instinct known as biophilia—an innate bond we share with all creatures and plants in the natural world that we subconsciously seek.